deHasara/CompileDB/prototype/experiments/synthetic/README.md

 Apply the generated assignments to the fixed starting configuration, invoke `greedy_search`, and set the iteration count to `0`.

-## 4. Run the experiment
+## 3. Run the experiment

 Evaluate every workload under every mapping:

 ```text
 6 workloads x 9 configurations = 54 runs
 ```

-Use a fresh database name for each run, or explicitly recreate the prior experiment database before reuse.
 A representative command is:

 ```bash
 python3 test_file-1.py \